LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 In case

-PTU does not contain OEM Network Mapping table
+PTU does not contain OEM Network Mapping table version

 SDL must